How Does LendingTree Get Paid?

 Car Loans for College Students: A How-To Guide

-In a tough market, it can be hard to find an affordable car loan, but it can be even harder when you’re a college student.
-That’s because getting an auto loan requires two things college students are often short on: financial stability and a well-established credit history.
+In a tough market, it can be hard to find an affordable car loan, but it can be even harder for college students.
+When you lack financial stability and a well-established credit history, like most individuals in this stage of life, lenders may hesitate to approve you for auto financing.

-You can, however, take steps to improve your chances of qualifying for a car loan, even if you’re in school full-time.
-To do this, you can start by checking if your school partners with any financial institutions that offer car loans for students and finding someone willing to be your cosigner.
+However, you can take steps to improve your chances of qualifying for a car loan, even if you’re in school full-time.
+To do this, you can start by checking if your school partners with any financial institutions that offer car loans for students and by finding someone willing to be your cosigner.

 School affiliations